hubzaj/shop-server/README.md

 ### Configuration

-Configuration is designed in a way to be controlled by json file stored in `/config` directory or by the environment variables.
+The configuration can be controlled through a JSON file in the `/config` directory or via environment variables.
-At the beginning config from json file is being loaded, then it is overridden by environment variables if provided.
+It first loads from the JSON file and then gets overridden by any provided environment variables.
-Mainly for the component-test purpose there is also an option to control configuration by the predefined structs.
+Specifically for component tests, there's an option to manage the configuration using predefined structs.